envmetagen/metabinkit/README.md

 A full installation of metabinkit requires third-party components.
 A script (install.sh) is provided to facilitate the installation of metabinkit and some dependencies, others need to be already installed in the system (R 3.6.0 or above).

-To install metabinkit, type:
+To install metabinkit the home folder, type:

     ./install.sh  -i $HOME

-to install the software to the home folder.
 A file metabinkit_env.sh will be created on the toplevel installation folder ($HOME in the above example) with the configuration setup for the shell.
 To enable the configuration is necessary to load the configuration with the source command, e.g.,

     source $HOME/metabinkit_env.sh

 or add the above line to the $HOME/.bash_profile file.

+To only install certain programs/dependencies use the `-x` argument, e.g.

+`./install.sh  -i $HOME -x taxonkit`

+Available options for `-x` are: `taxonkit`, `blast`, `metabinkit`, `R_packages`, `taxonomy_db`

 ### Programs